ibm-cloud-docs/vsrx/vsrx-basics.md

 If you do not see the "eye" icon, you might not have permission to view the password.
 Please check your access permissions with the account owner.
 {: note}

+## Operational mode
+{: #operational-mode}

+From operational mode, you can issue standard show commands to view configurations, routes, interfaces, logs, and the current status of different services, such as BGP, IPSec, and security policies.
+The following list details some commonly used commands:

+* `show configuration` - View configurations as they are in the config file, formatted in a heirarchical container and leaf structure.
+* `show configuration | display set` - View configurations as a set of configuration commands.
+This is easier to read and parse.
+* `show configuration | display set | grep <search term>` - Search the entire configuration for the search term.
+* `show interfaces terse` - View the list of vSRX network interfaces.
+* `show route <IP-Address>` - Perform a route lookup for a specific IP.
+* `show chassis cluster status` - Show the status of an HA cluster.
+* `show log <name-of-log-file>` - Output the contents of a log file, such as `/var/log/messages`.
+* `show security ike sa` - Show the phase 1 status for all configured IPsec tunnels.
+* `show security ipsec sa` - Show the phase 2 status for all configured IPsec tunnels.
+* `show bgp summary` - Show a summary of any BGP neighbors.
+* `show arp no-resolve` - Show the `arp` status of IP addresses within the vSRX's broadcast domains.

 ## Accessing the configuration mode
 {: #accessing-the-configuration-mode}